Mom's Dinner

 Storage tip: To help the cookies not dry out you can put a small, very lightly moistened paper towel in the corner of the container.

-If you need to make desserts or sweet treats for a crowd, here are a couple more that other Mom’s Dinner readers love:
+If you need to make desserts or sweet treats for a crowd, especially at the holidays, here are a couple more that other Mom’s Dinner readers love:

 Peanut butter cookies topped with a milk chocolate star.
 These cookies are crisp on the outside and chewy on the inside.
 They are the perfect peanut butter chocolate cookie!